Well, the day it happened someone brought it up at the pub (there was a great game on that night)

 Another guy chimed in two hours later "what?
 Oh Dick Clark?...yeah, I had the displeasure of meeting him.
 What an asshole.
 Fuck him.
 I'm glad he's dead"

 Lol...so, with all that longevity, its sad to hear that that's his "common legacy" at least so far as I have heard.

 He was also on one of those Michael Moore "documentaries" (I've had an industry insider talk of how none of his films should be technically categorized as documentaries given the criteria etc)

 Anyways, his legacy will be as a host who gave a peek to america of many diverse acts.
 He can be credited for opening worlds to people by presenting black and white music to a growing tv audience from American Bandstand

 But then the argument is, if he didn't somebody else WOULD HAVE

 So I dunno.
 Never met the guy, just surprised he didn't "go out" with 2 other "celebrities"

 They say celebrity deaths happen in 3's....
 But maybe his ego eclipsed the remaining 2, who knows.

 "Come tonight!
-Come to the Overbite!
-Come See Freddie rock Toniiiiight!"
+Come see the Overbite!
+Come to Ogre Battle, FIGHTt!"